haydendonald/BudgetThing/README.md

 # Building
-* This project uses nexe to compile, install it using `npm i nexe -g`
+* This project uses nexe to compile, install it using `npm i pkg -g`
 * Run the project using `node app.js` while in the project directory
-* Build the project using `nexe app.js --build` to build the project
+* Build the project using `pkg app.js` to build the project

 # Warranty?
 This script is pretty basic and may have some calculation issues in it (i wrote this quick) so don't use it to calculate the budget of launching a rocket to space thanks :)